Editor's note: If you'd like an email notice whenever we publish Ross Ramsey's column, click here.

 - State Rep. Dawnna Dukes of Austin received a meager 10.16 percent of the vote in a Democratic primary that served as a referendum on the incumbent.
 That’s not a good thing for a legislator who had become a fixture on the budget-writing House Appropriations Committee and had been re-elected every two years since 1995.
 She suffered medical setbacks after a traffic accident and was charged with violating ethics laws that embarrassed prosecutors later said were based on bad evidence.
 And she said, at one point, that she wouldn’t run this time, a move that prompted several candidates to jump into her race.
 She came back, but they didn’t leave.
 Two of them — Chito Vela and Sheryl Cole — will be in a May runoff.
 Dukes will be at home.

-Two more state representatives, Democrats René Oliveira of Brownsville and Scott Cosper of Killeen, were pushed into runoffs in May.
+Two more state representatives, Democrat René Oliveira of Brownsville and Republican Scott Cosper of Killeen, were pushed into runoffs in May.
 Oliveira will face Alex Dominguez.
 Cosper’s remaining opponent is Brad Buckley.
 Runoff elections are not the preferred forum of incumbents, but they’re still alive.

 Various factions declared victory after the votes were counted; that’s what factions do.
 But the results were evidence of good defense more than good offense.
 Most of the incumbents under fire in this year’s primaries survived to the next round.
 Scads of money were spent, including a fair amount against incumbents.